Singapore Standard 578: Use and Maintenance of portable fire extinguishers

 Singapore standard 578 or SS 578 for short governs the use and maintenance of portable fire extinguishers.

 Before you continue reading

-This is a very summarised version of the standard that is not word for word and many parts have been omitted out.
-We will not be responsible for any miscommunication and misunderstanding that have resulted from reading this page.
+This is a very summarised version of the standard that is not word for word and many parts have been omitted.
+We are not be responsible for any miscommunication and misunderstanding resulting from reading this page.
 The wording has been greatly simplified to make it easier for the layman to understand and to avoid copyright issues.
-This page is meant to educate new staff that will be responsible for fire fighting equipment within their own premises.
+This page is meant to educate new staff who will be responsible for fire fighting equipment within their own premises.

 Effective as of 14 February 2020, all new fire extinguishers sold directly from the manufacturer are not required to bear the control tags